HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/management/jwtmultiserver.md

     - MultiDomain.private.key.pem
     - MultiDomain.public.key.pem

-5. Copy these 4 files to your other Domino servers into the `[notesdata]/keepconfig.d` directory.
+4. Copy these 4 files to your other Domino servers into the `[notesdata]/keepconfig.d` directory.

-6. Restart Domino REST API on all servers with this new configuration and now share the same JWT keys.
+5. Restart Domino REST API on all servers with this new configuration, and they will now share the same JWT keys.